gbif/backbone-archive/README.md

 # GBIF Backbone Archive

-The GBIF backbone taxonomy can be downloaded for all released versions since 2009.
+The GBIF backbone taxonomy can be downloaded for [all released versions since 2012](https://hosted-datasets.gbif.org/datasets/backbone).
 The more recent versions are provided in 2 different
 formats:

 1. An entire [Darwin Core Archive](#dwca) including the core